S.Korean stocks close at all-time high as financials, techs rally

 * For the midday report, please click

-SEOUL, June 29 South Korean shares scaled a fresh high on Thursday boosted by gains in banks, securities and technology sectors in the wake of a strong performance in U.S. markets overnight.
+SEOUL, June 29 (Reuters) - South Korean shares scaled a fresh high on Thursday boosted by gains in banks, securities and technology sectors in the wake of a strong performance in U.S. markets overnight.

 The Korea Composite Stock Price Index (KOSPI) closed up 0.6 percent at 2,395.66, its highest-ever closing level.
 The index briefly hit 2,402.80 during the session.